Marsabit

 Marsabit is a town in the northern Marsabit County in Kenya.
 It is situated in the former Eastern Province and is almost surrounded by the Marsabit National Park.
 The town is located 170 km east of the centre of the East African Rift at an elevation of between 1300 and 1400 metres.
-It serves as the capital of Marsabit County, and lies southeast of the Chalbi Desert in a forested area known for its volcanoes and crater lakes and others.
+It serves as the capital of Marsabit County, and lies South East of the Chalbi Desert in a forested area known for its volcanoes and crater lakes.

 Overview

-Marsabit is an outpost of urban civilization in the desert of northern Kenya.
+Marsabit is an outpost of urban civilization in the desert of Northern Kenya.
 The town is situated on an isolated extinct volcano, Mount Marsabit, which rises almost a kilometer above the desert.
-The hills here are heavily forested, in contrast to the desert beyond, with their own "insular" eco-system.
+Thick vegetation stretches across the hill slopes, in contrast to the desert beyond, with their own "insular" eco-system.
 The town has a population of about 5,000.

-The town is mainly inhabited by the Cushitic-speaking the Rendille- an Afro Somaloid speaking ethnic community, the Borana Oromo people, Gabra, Sakuye and Dasenach.There are also very few Nilotic Turkana and Bantu Ameru residents.
+The town is mainly inhabited by the Cushitic-speaking Rendille, as well as the Borana, Gabra,Garre, Sakuye and Burji, who are mostly traders and farmers with settlements in urban centres.
+There are also very few Nilotic Turkana and Bantu Ameru residents.
 Additionally, there are also few non-Cushitic-speaking traders.

 Marsabit has an airstrip and a mountain peak (Mount Marsabit), with "singing" wells just outside the town.
-Elephants can also often be seen in the local wildlife refuge that surrounds the town, occasionally breaking down fences and causing damage to local farmers' crop beds.
+Elephants and buffalos can also often be seen in the local wildlife refuge that surrounds the town, occasionally breaking down fences and causing damage to local farmers' crop beds.
+While the famous elephant named 'Ahmed' was found living in Marsabit, President Jomo Kenyatta through his office gave a special Protection Order to protect the Elephants of Marsabit and entire wildlife from poachers.
+Later in the year 1974, the elephant was found dead - succumbing to natural causes, - found under a tree by his two armed guards unfortunately passed on at the age of 55 years.
+Ahmed was ordered under tight security to be preserved at the National Museum of Kenya in Nairobi for future generations to see and admire the giant treasure of nature once found in Marsabit.
+(Orre P.)